Latino History & Culture in Parks

 Carmel Benavides was possibly the first Hispano to cross the Santa Fe Trail.
 Ynes Enriquetta Julietta Mexia was a botanist and conservationist who fought to preserve the Northern Californian redwood forest.
 Emma Tenayuca was a labor organizer and civil rights activist during the Great Depression.
 José Sarria was a WWII veteran and LGBTQ+ activist in San Francisco.
 The stories and contributions of Hispanic and Latino people in America are diverse and continue to impact our lives today.
 These histories help us explore a broader range of individuals and communities – each with their own story to share – and invite us to imagine our future together.

 NPF uses the terms Latino and Hispanic.
 While the intent is to honor inclusivity and be representative of various ways that people identify, we recognize that this language does not account for all identities.
-We also recognize the important and need of specificity in reference to distinct communities.
+We also recognize the importance and need of specificity in reference to distinct communities.

 NPF supports national parks, programs, and projects that highlight the stories of Hispanic and Latino people in the U.S.